Scalingo/wordpress-scalingo/README.md

 ## Installation

 The variables `S3_UPLOADS_BUCKET`, `S3_UPLOADS_KEY`, `S3_UPLOADS_SECRET`, `S3_UPLOADS_REGION`
-are not required when you don't want to use WordPress image upload with S3.
+are not required when you don't want to use the WordPress image upload with S3.

 In reverse, if you activate the already preinstalled S3 plugin you must specify these variables.